IThreeM/I3M-Engine-Core/editor-standalone/README.md

 [project template generator](https://i3m-book.github.io/i3m/beginning/scripting.html) to utilize the full power of the editor.
 Standalone version does not support plugins and scripts, it won't be update in next releases!

-A standalone version of I3M-Engine-Core - native editor of [Fyrox engine](https://github.com/IThreeM/I3M-Engine-Core).
+A standalone version of I3M-Engine-Core - native editor of [IThreeM engine](https://github.com/IThreeM/I3M-Engine-Core).
 The standalone version allows you only to create and edit scenes, but **not run your game in the editor**.
 Please see [the book](https://i3m-book.github.io/) to learn how to use the editor in different ways.